Edoardo001/Matebook-13-Hackintosh/README.md

 Bios mod(by Technotron) to read Broadcom wifi card(It needs a EEPROM Flash bios usb programmer)

 **Changelog**
-2019/07/19
+* 2019/07/19
-Fixed boot problems
+* Fixed boot problems
-2019/07/17
+* 2019/07/17
-Fixed Touchpad
+* Fixed Touchpad
-Fixed Sensors
+* Fixed Sensors
-Fixed Battery detection
+* Fixed Battery detection
-Polish here and there
+* Polish here and there
-2019/07/15
+* 2019/07/15
-Initial
+* Initial release

 ## I'm not responsible for damage, termonuclear war or pregnant wife.
 Sorry for my bad english, i've done my best
 This guide is designed for Huawei Matebook 13.